'America the Beautiful,' a Poem by Judge Roy Moore

 He is also a self-styled poet.
 In his 2005 book, So Help Me God: The Ten Commandments, Judicial Tyranny, and the Battle for Religious Freedom, Moore evinces a lifelong love of poetry and mentions several of his own efforts, including "Our American Birthright," an inspirational ditty quite similar in style and theme to "America the Beautiful."

-Update: Associate says the poem was 'PARTLY' written by Judge Roy Moore - In a February 6, 2006 email from the headquarters of Roy Moore's Foundation for Moral Law in Montgomery, Alabama, the organization's secretary Heather Moore wrote: "Part of the poem was anonymous and part was written by the Chief Justice.
+Update: Associate of Moore says poem was 'PARTLY' written by the Judge - In a February 6, 2006 email from the headquarters of Roy Moore's Foundation for Moral Law in Montgomery, Alabama, secretary Heather Moore wrote: "Part of the poem was anonymous and part was written by the Chief Justice.
 There are several different versions being circulated [and] this is but one."

 Sources and further reading: